 3.5" Desktop Hard Drives

-Enthusiast - Our current top choice for consumer performance hard drives is the newly revised WD Black 4TB.
-It's simply faster than all other 4TB desktop drives in virtually every benchmark with a huge capacity point, which is perfect for gamers and those looking for SSD alternatives.
+Enthusiast - Our current top choice for consumer performance hard drives is the newly revised WD Black 6TB.
+It's simply faster than all other desktop drives in virtually every benchmark with a huge capacity point, which is perfect for gamers and those looking for SSD alternatives.
 When lower cost is required, the Hitachi Deskstar 7K4000 is still a very good option.
 As far as high-capacity goes, the Seagate BarraCuda Pro 10TB HDD is the largest desktop hard drive available that comes with strong performance in several categories.

 NAS HDDs - HDD vendors have started segmenting drives for specific use cases, NAS being one that has emerged in 2013.
-The WD Red Pro (4TB) and the Seagate NAS (6TB) are our top choices for NAS duty, though the Seagate drive shows significantly better performance.
+The WD Red (8TB) and the Seagate NAS HDD (8TB) are our top choices for NAS duty, though the Seagate drive shows significantly better performance.
 WD also offers the Red in a 2.5 inch form factor.
 In addition, 6TB HGST Deskstar NAS HDDs are ideal for small NAS environments where capacity needs trump most other requirements.

 2.5" Notebook Hard Drives